digitalearthafrica/deafrica-sandbox-notebooks/README.md

 Once you're set up, the main option for interacting with `deafrica-sandbox-notebooks` and contributing back to the repository is through:

-* **DE Africa notebooks using Git**: Git is a version-control software designed to help track changes to files and collaborate with multiple users on a project.
+* **DE Africa notebooks using Git:** Git is a version-control software designed to help track changes to files and collaborate with multiple users on a project.
 Using ``git`` is the recommended workflow for working with ``deafrica-sandbox-notebooks`` as it makes it easy to stay up to date with the latest versions of functions and code, and makes it impossible to lose your work.

   * Refer to the repository's [Guide to using DE Africa Notebooks with git](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/wiki/Guide-to-using-DE-Africa-Notebooks-with-git) wiki article.
 For a more detailed explanation suited to new Git users, see our [Version Control with Git](https://docs.digitalearthafrica.org/en/latest/sandbox/git-howto/index.html) tutorial.

+* **Set up Git authentication tokens:** Git requires multi-factor authentication when using the command line or API.
+Set up a personal access token by following instructions from the [GitHub Docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ---